deepaklearner/sample_cypher/README.md

 owner1, owner2, owner3
 FROM edwmaster.entitlement_master

-b. owner1, owner2, owner3 are employeeNumber
+b. owner1, owner2, owner3.
+They can we employeeNumber or aetnaresourceid (always starts with 'A') (both are properties of User node)

 c.
 The constraints for Entitlement nodes are "entitlementName" and "targetSystem".